Wisconsin Payroll Service

 - Withholding – Wisconsin employers should use the following method to calculate supplemental wages.
 They should add supplemental wages to regular wages for the current or preceding period, compute tax on the total, and subtract tax withheld on regular wages, or withhold at a flat approved percentage based on wages:

 *Confused?
 Patriot calculates all supplemental wages and withholding for you with guaranteed accuracy!
-Try it free!
+Try it for free!

-- New Hire Reporting — Employers must report hiring, rehiring, and return to work within 20 days on Form W-4, Wisconsin for WT-4, electronically, by telephone, by Internet to:
+- New Hire Reporting — Employers must report hiring, re-hiring, and return to work within 20 days on Form W-4, Wisconsin for WT-4 by telephone, online, or by mail to:

 P.O.
 Box 14431